richardTowers/learning-firebase/README.md

 own subdomain, to a degree.
 Phishy things like `google.web.app` aren't allowed, but I imagine there are some pretty legit-looking domains you could get.

-For now, our domain just links to the hosting docs.
+For now, the thing firebase has deployed to our domain is just a static site that links to the firebase hosting docs.

 Hosting
 -------